qih008/CMPE275_Lab2_REST_and_Persistence/README.md

 API Path: ec2-54-67-125-74.us-west-1.compute.amazonaws.com:8080/

+the only different between this source code and online verison is db username and password.
+This source code is using localhost as api path, and local mysql as database, the online version is using EC2 url as api path, and AWS RDS as database, because I don't want to upload my RDS username and pasword online.

 Screenshots are in folder screenshots under project root dir

 Hope this ec2 can constant working correctly for the next three week,